 Let’s say we’re holding a roundtable discussion.
 We can use conditional questions to expose the question “Have you spoken with a Bizzabo representative before?” when visitors select the Roundtable Guest ticket type.
 You can also use conditional questions to gather food, topics, or activity preferences that can also help with shaping future events.

 Building a stunning event agenda is an important ingredient to your event personalization.
 A fully branded agenda experience may allow for great event branding, but delivering that additional personalized event journey creates the standout experience attendees crave.

-By powering your event agenda with searching, filtering, and tagging event sessions features—attendees can map an event experience that’s meaning and valuable to them.
+By powering your event agenda with searching, filtering, and tagging event session features — attendees can map an event experience that’s meaningful and value to them.

 For example, carving specific tracks that are designed for different attendees will help make your library of event sessions more manageable.
 A marketer at your event may be interested in sessions that are different from an engineer or an executive.
 This layer of personalization matches your contact, persona, or organization to relevant forms of content.

 One option when building custom agendas is to tag sessions and speakers based on the attendee you are targeting.
 Additionally, having separate URLs for each agenda also makes it easier for attendees to understand what sessions are most relevant for them.